alicel/zdm-demo-client/README.md

 Accepted values for this property are `ORIGIN`, `PROXY` and `TARGET`.

 To start the web server, run the following command setting `connectionMode` as appropriate (please note that this property is mandatory).
-You will also need to pass the property `groupNumber` set to the number assigned to your workshop group:
+You will also need to pass the mandatory property `groupNumber` set to the number assigned to your workshop group:

 	mvn jetty:run -DgroupNumber=N -DconnectionMode=X